SomuYadav/SwiftUI2/README.md

 #  Insta View

->  I developed a instagram like app in SwiftUI for iOS, iPadOS and  macOS.
+> Instagram like app in SwiftUI for iOS, iPadOS and  macOS.

 ## macOS